Aziz Akhannouch: Press relations

 As of 2016, the Ministry of Agriculture spent several million dirhams annually in massive advertising in the country's print press.
-If a newspaper criticized Akhannouch or his Maroc Vert plan, it immediately saw the Ministry's advertisements cut off, along with those of the Akwa group.
+If a newspaper criticized Akhannouch or his Green Morocco plan, it immediately saw the Ministry's advertisements cut off, along with those of the Akwa group.

 In 2017, Akhannouch sued three journalists from the Badil news site for having criticized him.
-He demanded that they pay him 1 million dirhams.
+He demanded that they pay him one million dirhams.

 2018 boycott

 In the spring of 2018, Morocco was shaken by a boycott movement launched against Centrale Danone, Sidi Ali (mineral water) and Akwa's subsidiary Afriquia.
-These three brands, leaders in three basic products – milk, water and fuel – were accused by the population of charging very high prices.
+The three brands, which are major distributors of three basic products – milk, water and fuel – were accused by the population of charging very high prices.
 The movement became extremely popular, leading to reactions from the government.

-According to the French think tank School of Thought on Economic Warfare (EPGE), which investigated the boycott movement, it would be a campaign of disinformation “hierarchized therefore orchestrated by a precise political agenda”.
-This destabilization initiative would even have benefited from a substantial budget, with for example between 100,000 and 500,000 euros for the purchase of online space to disseminate the ideas of the movement.
-To this must be added expensive donation campaigns to the poor to mobilize public opinion.
-According to the same study, the movement of Al Adl Wa Al Ihssan would be behind this boycott campaign with the aim of removing Akhanouch from the political scene.
+According to the French think tank School of Thought on Economic Warfare (EPGE), which investigated the boycott movement, it was a campaign of "hierarchized" disinformation "therefore orchestrated by a precise political agenda", which would have benefited from a substantial budget, with for example between 100,000 and 500,000 euros for the purchase of online space to disseminate the ideas of the movement, as well as expensive donation campaigns to the poor to mobilize public opinion.
+According to the same study, the movement of Al Adl Wa Al Ihssane would be behind this boycott campaign with the aim of removing Akhanouch from the political scene.

 Akhannouch himself said he "ignored" the boycott campaign while speaking to Jeune Afrique, accusing opponents of "exploiting Moroccans' hardship for political goals".

-On 17 November 2018, the King reacted by appointing Driss Guerraoui as president of the Competition Council.
+On 17 November 2018, Driss Guerraoui was appointed by King Mohammed VI as president of the Competition Council.
 In 2020, the Council recognized that the three brands targeted by the 2018 boycott campaign had reached an agreement on prices.

 Milan comments

 In December 2019, during a meeting in Milan with Moroccans living in Italy, Akhannouch declared, "Whoever believes that they can come and insult the institutions of the country has no place in Morocco.
 Whoever wants to live in Morocco must respect its motto and its democracy.
 Insults will not move us forward.
 And excuse me, but it is not justice that should do this job. […] We must re-educate Moroccans who lack education."
-The remarks triggered strong reactions from Moroccan politicians and netizens as well as a call for the resuming of the 2018 boycott of his companies.
+The remarks triggered strong reactions from Moroccan politicians and citizens as well as a call for the resuming of the 2018 boycott of his companies.
 TelQuel attributed his comments in relation to the arrest & prosecution of a Moroccan YouTuber after he published a video criticizing King Mohammed VI's speeches.
 The Milan comments were alluded to in the popular music video "M3a L3echrane" by Dizzy DROS.